 III.
 Proposed Actions

-Requirements relating to the OSHA-7 Form.
-The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB to extend the approval of the information collection requirement contained in the Standard.
+OSHA is requesting that OMB extend its approval of the information collection requirements relating to the OSHA-7 Form.
+The Agency is requesting an increase in burden hours from 12,775 to 13,414 (a total increase of 639 burden hours).
+The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB to extend the approval of the information collection requirements.

 Type of Review: Extension of a currently approved collection.

 Title: Notice of Alleged Safety and Health Hazards, OSHA-7 Form.

 Total Responses: 50,715.

 Frequency of Recordkeeping: On occasion.

 Average Time per Response: Varies from 15 minutes (.25 hour) to communicate the required information orally to the Agency to 25 minutes (.42 hour) to provide the information in writing and send it to OSHA.